ashwanthkumar/gocd-janitor/README.md

 # gocd-cleanup-artifacts
 Tiny program that helps you with cleaning up artifacts on GoCD servers.
 There was a [discussion](https://groups.google.com/forum/#!topic/go-cd/HfOY_74OKhI/discussion) on GoCD mailing list and my own not-so-good experience managing artifacts on GoCD led me into this.

-## How is it suposed to work?
+## How does Janitor work?
-- Have a whitelist of pipelines who can't fail because of Artifacts missing error
+- Have a whitelist of pipelines which can't fail because of Artifacts missing error
 - Specify how many versions of the pipeline and all it's upstream dependencies you want to keep
 - We keep the union of above list and the latest 2 versions of all the pipelines and delete the rest